 About the Series

 Americans are from everywhere and they have brought their faiths and their building traditions to their new home.
 A SACRED PIECE OF HOME, a documentary series to be intended for public broadcast, will bring to viewers a visual feast of distinctive architecture in styles from all over the world.
-In a succession of films focused on different cities and regions, viewers will discover monumental and iconic places of worship all over the USA and learn about the communities who commissioned them.
+In a succession of films focused on different cities and regions, viewers will discover both monumental and intimate places of worship all over the world that have found a home in the U.S. and learn about the communities who envisioned, built and commissioned them.

-The Immigrant Experience: Irish immigrants left Ireland in the mid-1800s and came to America because of the Great Famine.
-Cuban Catholics escaped from Cuba in the early 1960s when Castro declared Cuba an atheist state, closed down Catholic institutions, and expelled hundreds of priests.
-It became dangerous for Catholics to practice their faith, so they fled in droves to nearby Miami.
-European Jews fled Hitler’s Holocaust in the mid-20th century and joined Jews in America who had escaped the pogroms and persecutions of Eastern Europe a century earlier.
+The Immigrant Experience: Irish immigrants left their homeland in the mid-1800s and came to America because of poverty & persecution.
+Cuban Catholics fled to nearby Miami in the early 1960s when Castro declared Cuba an atheist state, closed down Catholic institutions, and expelled hundreds of priests.
+European Jews fled Hitler’s Holocaust in the mid-20th century and joined Jews in America who had escaped the pogroms of Eastern Europe a century earlier.
 Indian American professionals began migrating to the US when immigration laws changed in 1965.
-An Immigration Historian will discuss the immigrant experience of various ethnic groups throughout the series.
+Immigration Historian Alan Kraut of American University will discuss the immigrant experience of various ethnic groups throughout the series.

 Moving to a new country: When people migrate from one country to another, they take with them their language, culture, and traditions.
-Constructing a place of worship is equivalent to putting down roots in the new home; a place composed of longing and memory where they can sing hymns in their native tongue and share memories with others who remember their past home; a place where they are surrounded by familiar images and rituals that allow them to be themselves.
-Most humans need the familiar to stabilize and integrate into the mainstream.
+Constructing a place of worship is a way of putting down roots in the new home.
+A place composed of longing and memory where newcomers can sing hymns in their native tongue and share memories with others who remember their past home.
+A place where they are surrounded by familiar images and rituals that allow them to be themselves.
+We need all the familiar to stabilize us and help us integrate into the mainstream.

 Preserving the Past, Embracing the Future: Interviews with clergy and congregants will give a sense of the role played by the church or temple in their lives.
 This is not just a place for prayer.
 It serves as the nucleus of an immigrant sub-group – a cultural center.
 Under these roofs friendships are forged, marriages are made, children are baptized and initiated into the faith, co-ethnics bond with and support each other.
 Language and religion classes for children help anchor them to their parents’ traditions while English and citizenship classes help prepare adults for a future in a new country.
 Indeed, the desire to preserve their heritage for the next generation is probably the most important impetus for creating a sacred piece of home.